AdamMooers/upsilon/doc/docker.md

 # Setup steps

+Change directory to `build`.

 ## Installing OpenFPGALoader

-Then install [openFPGALoader][1].
+Install [openFPGALoader][1].
 This utility entered the Ubuntu repositories in 23.04.
 Install and compile it if you do not have it.
 Install the udev rule so that admin access is not required to load FPGA bitstreams.